enonic/react4xp-npm/README.md

   - `gradlew cleanBuilt`: delete build/ folders in all packages

-  - `gradlew buildAll`: main build command

-  - `gradlew testAll`: main test command

   - `gradlew npmLink`: enter development linked mode: same as running [npm link](https://docs.npmjs.com/cli/link.html) in each package, but also linking up the internal dependencies between the packages.
 Use the cleanNpm gradle task (above) to exit linked mode.
 A corresponding script, `getlinks.sh`, can be run by relative path from a parent project's root folder (e.g. `sh ../../react4xp-npm/getlinks.sh`) to hook up the same links below that project's node_modules/.
 Sorry, no windows script yet (but it should be easy to reverse-engineer).

   - `npm run version`: after committing your changes, run this to let [lerna](https://github.com/lerna/lerna) handle independent versioning in the packages, by tracking changes across them (using conventional-commits flags from your commit messages to track major:minor:patch versions), tagging the commit and auto-updating version tags everywhere.
-IMPORTANT: before running `version`, you should have run `setup`, `npmLink` and `buildAll`.
+IMPORTANT: before running `version`, you should have run `setup`, `npmLink` and `build`.
 And after `version`, verify that the react4xp-* references in all packages/*/package-lock.json files are up-to-date (i.e. don't still refer to the previous versions for their dependencies).
 Finalize by running the _doPublish_ gradle task (below).

   - `gradlew doPublish`: after running the `version` script above, run this to publish all the changed packages to NPM.